aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/break-table-rows/_index.md

 ﻿---
-title: Break Table Rows - Aspose.Words for JasperReports
+title: Break Table Rows
+second_title: Aspose.Words for JasperReports
 articleTitle: Break Table Rows
 linktitle: Break Table Rows
 description: "Aspose Words for JasperReports will allow breaking table rows when a row does not fit on the current page."